Polish Rabbits. Get the history, description, standards, photos of the very small Polish breed. Is this tiny show or pet rabbit right for you?

 For years, the red-eyed white was the sole variety

 Early in its history in the USA, the Polish were described as miniature New Zealand Whites, which already represented a huge improvement over the earliest descriptions of the breed.
 Its compact type today still maintains a fair resemblance to a tiny New Zealand rabbit.

 http://americanpolishrabbitclub.com/ is the US national club representing the Polish breed.

-The Polish was developed without the use of the dwarfing gene found in the Netherland Dwarf.
-However, the Netherland Dwarf was used to add varieties to the Polish gene pool, and along with the colors came the lethal dwarfing gene.
+The Polish breed was developed without the use of the dwarfing gene found in the Netherland Dwarf.
+However, Netherland Dwarfs were used to add varieties to the Polish gene pool, and along with the colors came the lethal dwarfing gene.
 As a result, some Polish breeders find lethal "peanuts" in their nestboxes.